ezpaarse-project/ezunpaywall/README.md

 ```
 #### Tests

 To run tests, you need ezunpaywall to be launched in dev mode with fakeUnpaywall.
-With that, you can run test on
+With that, you can run test on.

 ```bash
 # there are alias on root folder